antonkoetzler/myoro_flutter_library/doc/Widget customization.md

 # Customizing `Widget`s

-## Configuration models
+## Style models

-Configuration models of `Widget`s have various fields to customize the look of the `Widget`.
+Style models of `Widget`s have various fields to customize the look of the `Widget`.
 However, these configuration models do not have complete customization capabilities.

 ## `ThemeExtension` overriding